Tyler Pitlick: Boston Bruins

+Minnesota Wild

+On July 1, 2025, having concluded his contract with the Bruins, Pitlick signed as a free agent to a two-year, two-way contract with hometown team, the Minnesota Wild.

 Personal life

 Pitlick comes from a hockey playing family; his uncle Lance played 339 games in the NHL with the Florida Panthers and Ottawa Senators.
-His cousin Rem plays for the Montreal Canadiens and was drafted 76th overall by the Nashville Predators in the 2016 NHL Entry Draft.
-Another cousin, Rhett Pitlick, the younger brother of Rem, has committed to play NCAA hockey for the University of Minnesota and was drafted 131st overall by the Montreal Canadiens in the 2019 NHL Entry Draft.
+His cousin Rem was drafted 76th overall by the Nashville Predators in the 2016 NHL entry draft and last played for the Chicago Blackhawks in 2024.
+Another cousin, Rhett Pitlick, the younger brother of Rem, has played NCAA hockey for the University of Minnesota and Minnesota State Mankato and was drafted 131st overall by the Montreal Canadiens in the 2019 NHL entry draft.